Retire in Mexico – a Quick Guide for Expats Retiring in Mexico

 Buying Property for Retirement in Mexico

 Rent for at least 6 months (or 12 months) before buying a house.
-That way, you can take your time with the right purchase.
+That way, you can take your time to make the right purchase.
 Remember that selling houses in Mexico can take time and effort.

 Foreigners are subject to different rules than Mexican citizens when buying property in Mexico.
 Foreigners can’t directly buy properties in restricted areas within a specific distance from the coast or a border.
 But you can buy properties in these areas through a Fideicomismo – a special bank trust.